 Note: To test using HTTPS, start the URL with HTTPS:// As the default is HTTP.
 The hostname in the URL is used to determine the IP address of the host to test.
 If you want to test against a specific virtual hosting server, specify that hostname in the URL.
 For example, if testing a server hosted on AWS, use something like myserver.us-east-1.elb.amazonaws.com/healthcheck.php

 Virtual Host This string is set as the HOST request header as part of the HTTP transaction.
 For example, if Virtual host = www.example.com, then Host:www.example.com will be included in the HTTP request header.
 The virtual host is also used to support testing hosts that utilize server name indication (SNI).
 The monitor adds the virtual host to the TLS handshake process so that it receives the correct SSL certificate, enabling the rest of the TLS handshake to proceed as normal.
 HTTP Method Enter the desired HTTP method.
 Default is GET.
 User Agent User agent strings contain pertinent information about a user’s web browser, as needed, as part of the validation process.
 Default is "NS1 HTTP Monitoring Job."
 Authorization Header This string is set as the authorization request header during the HTTP transaction.
 Follow HTTP redirects when enabled When you select this checkbox: If the monitor attempts to connect to the URL and the website responds with an HTTP redirect (e.g., 30x response code), then the monitor will try to connect to the new URL to which it is redirected, and the monitor status reflects that of the new URL.
 When you do not select this checkbox: The monitor will not follow the redirect, and the monitor status will always reflect the original URL configured.
 Connection Timeout The amount of time (in seconds) that the server will wait for a monitor connection to occur.
 Default is 5 seconds.
 Idle Timeout The time (in seconds) after connecting to wait for a response.
 Default is 3 seconds.
-Skip TLS Verify Select or deselect the checkbox to indicate whether or not this monitor should skip TLS verification.
-NS1 recommends enabling this option if the monitor is failing due to a certificate error, such as an expired certificate, and you don’t want this to be used as a failure condition.
+TLS Verify Select the checkbox to enable TLS verification on this monitor.
+NS1 recommends keeping this option disabled if the monitor is failing due to a certificate error, such as an expired certificate for which you do not want this to be used as a failure condition.
 Connect over IPv6 If selected, make sure you entered a fully qualified domain name or IPv6 address in the URL field.

 Note: If you select this option, the monitor will connect exclusively over IPv6.